Italian-American recipes, & more.

 Fun Facts

-Drew is my husband and best friend.
+I run A Simple Palate with my husband Drew.
 When he's not working as a full time Web Designer, he is A Simple Palate's official taste tester, web developer/designer, film crew for our youtube channel, and tech support.
 He wears many hats and I couldn't do any of this without him!

 Drew and I have an English Springer Spaniel, Hudson (also known as "Huddy") whom we completely adore.
 If he’s not chasing birds outside, you can find his little snoot sniffing behind each recipe or YouTube video hoping a delicious ingredient falls to the floor (preferably cheese).